fastlane/docs/docs/actions/deliver.md

 ```

 ## Limit
-iTunes Connect has a limit of 150 binary uploads per day.
+App Store Connect has a limit of 150 binary uploads per day.

 ## Editing the `Deliverfile`
 Change syntax highlighting to *Ruby*.